dth-an29/animations/README.md

-# text_animation
+# animations
-SVG Animation With Text
+Some simple animations...